 4.)
 Submit Official transcripts of all prior college, university, or secondary school work.

 Shippensburg University requires all International applicants to hold the U.S. equivalent of a high school diploma.
 Applicants must submit official transcripts of all prior college, university, or secondary school work.
-If you are from a country outside of the United States and its territories, official transcripts must be sent directly to an International Credential Evaluator for U.S. equivalency evaluation purposes.
-Shippensburg University accepts credentials that are evaluated by World Education Services (WES - www.wes.org), Educational Credential Evaluators (ECE - www.ece.org), or a NACES (The National Association of Credential Evaluating Services) recognized evaluating entity.
+If you are from a country outside of the United States and its territories, official transcripts must be sent directly from World Education Services (www.wes.org), ECE (www.ece.org), or ICD (www.icdeval.com).
+Shippensburg University also accepts credentials that are evaluated by a NACES (The National Association of Credential Evaluating Services) recognized evaluating entity.
 Examples of these entities can be found by visiting the NACES web link.